radiantlogic-v8/documentation-new/documentation/cplds-guide/installation-and-configuration.md

     ![mapping a data source ](Media/Image3.1.jpg)

->**Note – Deleting a data source only removes the sync process from that backend.
+>[!note] Deleting a data source only removes the sync process from that backend.
 It does NOT delete the data in the RadiantOne Universal Directory.
 You must do this manually if you want the entries removed permanently.
 For details on deleting entries, see the RadiantOne Namespace Configuration Guide.**

 11. Click Save.

 ### Synchronizing User Passwords from Active Directory Backends